Concerns About Aging With Crohn’s

 I'm at a point in my life where I'm beginning to realize I am not the young and vibrant person I once was.
 And it hurts.
 Aging with IBD can be mind-boggling.
 As if getting older wasn't hard enough, I have the stress of an entire autoimmune disease wreaking more havoc on my body than age ever could.

 I try not to dwell on the negatives in life.
 Especially when it comes to my condition, but during times like these, I just can't help it.
 It seems like the world is up in flames and it's really hard to keep a positive outlook when everything around me seems to be going wrong.

-Multiple different hospital stays for Crohn's
+Recent hospital stays for Crohn's

 Since the pandemic, I've had to go to the hospital quite a few times.
 More times than what I'm actually comfortable with.
 Each time, more terrifying than the last.